SilverHalf/mount-balrior/ura-lcm/faq.md

 <summary>1.3 - How, when and who tanks Ura?</summary>
 <div markdown='block'>

 Ura needs a tank from Phase 3 (40%) onward.
-The reason for this is that in Phase 2 she cannot use [Propel], but she can use it again in Phase 3 and 4.
-You need a tank for Ura such that Ura is able to cast attacks other than Propel.
-If no one is in front of her, she casts [Propel], because all other attacks require a target in front of her (i.e. she goes down her priority list and if no target is available, goes to the next attack etc.. which brings her to the only attack that doesn’t require a target in front of her, which is Propel).
+The reason for this is to provide a target for her mechanics: if no one is in front of her, she will cast [Propel], because all other attacks require line of sight (i.e. she goes down her priority list and if no target is available, goes to the next attack etc.. which brings her to the only attack that doesn’t require a target in front of her, which is [Propel]).
+For more information see [preventing Propel](../ura/mechanics.html#preventing-propel).

-The tank can be any dps, or any player in general.
-There is no real “tanking mechanic” per se, like nothing to do with Toughness or anything, it’s just that Ura needs any player in front of her to cast abilities other than Propel.
+The tank can be any DPS, or any player in general.
+There is no real “tanking mechanic” per se, nothing to do with Toughness.

-The Line of Sight from Ura is roughly a 140° cone: see the shaded area below.
+The line of sight from Ura is roughly a 140° cone: see the shaded area below.
 The cone is decently wide and the tank just needs to stay within that cone.
 See [tanking Ura](../ura/strategy.html#tanking-ura) for more information.

 <img class='center' src='../images/ura/ura-cone.webp' width='70%'>